elesto-dao/elesto/docs/Explanation/topics/Compare USDC vs USDT vs CASH-ISSUER.md

 ---
 ## Gap Analysis

 The gap between the issuer module and the USDC and USDT smart contracts is not significant.
-For the Issuer module to be compatible with EVM based smart contracts, the following features must be implemented.
+The following features must be implemented for the Issuer module to be compatible with EVM-based smart contracts.

 1.  **BESPOKE:** `Blockedlist`
     - The blocklist functionality is adding and removing a user from a blocked list